Chateau de Saumur, Pays de la Loire

 An underground room is also accessed by a staircase from the courtyard, and is underneath the courtyard.
 This is a large room where provisions were kept cool.

-The chateau also contains a museum with collections of furniture, porcelain and tapestries among the most important, as well as a substantial collection of items related to equestrian activities.
+The chateau also contains a museum with collections of furniture, porcelain and tapestries among the most important, on display on the first floor in the castle, as well as a substantial collection of items related to equestrian activities on display in the ancient abbatiale.
 The museum has been established in the castle since 1912, when the collection became too large for the room in the Town Hall where it was previously exhibited.

 As well as the castle there are several other sites of interest in the town: see the Saumur guide for details.
 You can also see Chateau du Saumur in castles of France or discover more Loire Valley castles.